Monitoring

 You can use the Save button to confirm the changes and return to KPI management.

-2. Click on the KPI to be edited in the structure
+2. Click on the KPI-Set you want to edit in the structure.

 Entering planned values